Editing

 Editing Rows

-To display static controls for editing and deleting rows, add the editor-controls
+To display static controls for editing and deleting rows, add the [editor-controls] attribute to the <zing-grid> tag, like so:

 <zing-grid data="..." editor-controls></zing-grid>